mradcliffe/first-time-sprinter-workshop/README.md

 Note:
 - Drupal core is located at slash project slash drupal.
 - Each module, theme and core itself is located from slash project and the short name of the project.
 Sometimes the short name does not match the actual title such as "Display Suite".

-## <i class="fa fa-user"></i> drupal.org<a href="https://www.drupal.org/user/register" target="_blank">/user/register</a>

-Note:
-- To make the most of these sites you’ll want to have a d.o account
-- If you don’t already have a d.o account lets create one now, and/or update your profile..
-- Customise your dashboard.